 Preston, VK.
 2017.
 “Baroque Relations: Performing Silver and Gold in Daniel Rabel’s Ballets of the Americas.”
 In The Oxford Handbook of Reenactment.
 Ed., Mark Franko.
 New York: Oxford University Press, 285-310.
 University of Toronto Library link here.

 Indelible Refusal: Bodies, Performances, and Walking Resistance, with Stephanie Springgay (OISE) https://walkinglab.org/indelible-refusal/

-Contributor to Imagined Theatres: Writing for a Theoretical Stage (2017), ed.
+Editorial Board for the online, open access journal Imagined Theatres and contributor to the book project Imagined Theatres: Writing for a Theoretical Stage (2017), ed.
 Dan Sack.
 New York: Routledge.
 (University of Toronto Library, full access).